makersacademy/bowling-challenge/README.md

 I want it to be graphically well designed and interesting to look at
 ```

 I decided on a minimal, 'arcade' style interface, which I thought would be quick to implement.
-However, formatting the scorecard itself with the correct borders and spacing proved much more challenging than I anticipated.
-I ended up making extensive use of css flex-boxes to make it work, but I feel there is probably a more intuitive approach that I am missing.
+The formatting of the scorecard itself with the correct borders and spacing proved to be an interesting challenge, requiring extensive use of css flex-boxes.

 #### Refactoring intermission

-It was at this point I realised that outside of the main model functions, my code was poorly organised.
+It was at this point I realised that a number of my functions were a little too large, with multiple responsibilities.
 I spent some time refactoring, following a rough parallel to the idea of MVC.

 * I moved the Game and Frame functions into the model
 * I split the large game-controller function into smaller controllers for the different buttons and parts of the display